qualisys/paf-resources/Documentation/Project Automation Framework Manual.md

 # Tutorial: creating a PAF package
 1. Define static and dynamic marker set
-2. Define the structure that will be used when collecting data [^1]: Person, Session, Measurement details.
+2. Define the structure that will be used when collecting data: [^1]Person, Session, Measurement details.
 3. Acquire test files (with or without PAF)
 4. Define model in Visual3D and save as .mdh pipeline
 5. Prepare a pipeline to automate the processing [^1].